jdidion/atropos/doc/installation.rst

 Dependencies
 ------------

-Cutadapt requires this software to be installed:
+Atropos requires this software to be installed:

-* One of Python 2.6, 2.7, 3.3 or 3.4.
-Python 2.7 is a bit faster than the other
+* One of Python 2.7 or 3.3+.
-  versions.
 * A C compiler.

 Under Ubuntu, you may need to install the packages ``build-essential`` and